ampproject/amphtml/extensions/amp-ad-network-doubleclick-impl/amp-ad-network-doubleclick-impl-internal.md

 Supported via `json` attribute:

-- `categoryExclusions`: Sets a slot-level category exclusion for the given label name/
+- `categoryExclusions`: Sets a slot-level category exclusion for the given label name.
 - `cookieOptions`: Sets options for ignoring DFP cookies on the current page.
   - 0: Enables DFP cookies on ad requests on the page.
 This option is set by default.
   - 1: Ignores DFP cookies on subsequent ad requests and prevents cookies from being created on the page.